NoahFaundez/Prueba3/README.md

 # Prueba 3

-This is a repository for an a application that show users of the database in a Express server with Ionic client
+This is a repository for an a application that show posts of the database in a json server with Ionic client

 This project was generated with [Ionic CLI](https://ionicframework.com/)